-The women said that one of the officers who struck them gave his name as “Delroy Hamilton”, but they found out that he is actually “Nigel John”.
+The women said that one of the officers who struck them gave his name as “Delroy Hamilton”, but they later found out that that was a false name.

 They further said that they are able to recognise the other officer as he is usually at the mobile police station in Glen, but they don’t know his name.